 The College of Europe is the first and most genuinely ‘European’ of all the university institutes of European studies.
 It was founded in Bruges (Belgium) in 1949 by leading European figures as an independent private institution.
 Today more than 400 students from some 50 countries study for a year in Bruges and in Natolin (Warsaw).
 Courses are in English and French.
 70% of students are funded by scholarships, most from European governments.

-The College has a highly qualified faculty from across Europe and beyond.
+The College has a highly qualified faculty drawn from across Europe and beyond.
 Former professors at the College include Nobel Prize-winning economist, Jan Tinbergen, and the Polish historian and politician, Bronisław Geremek.
-As the careers of its alumni illustrate, the College degree opens up rewarding professional prospects in Europe and at the international level in both the public and the private sectors.
+As the careers of its alumni illustrate, a degree from the College of Europe opens up rewarding professional prospects in Europe and at the international level in both the public and the private sectors.
 The College’s residential life is a vital element of what its students experience.
 By living and working together, students from across Europe and beyond become familiar with the full cultural and social diversity of Europe and learn how to operate in an international environment.

 The College of Europe offers courses on every aspect of European affairs, from politics and international diplomacy, to business and law.

-Other notable College of Europe alumni include the former Prime Minister of Finland, Alexander Stubb, current European Commission Chief Spokesperson, Margaritis Schinas, and former Foreign Ministers of Austria ( Ursula Plassnik), Italy (Enzo Moavero Milanesi) and Northern Macedonia (Nikola Poposki) among others.
+Other notable College of Europe alumni include the former Prime Minister of Finland, Alexander Stubb, current European Commissioner, Margaritis Schinas, and former Foreign Ministers of Austria ( Ursula Plassnik), Italy (Enzo Moavero Milanesi) and Northern Macedonia (Nikola Poposki) among others.
 Indeed, the College offers its students an unrivalled network among European policymakers and has an active and prominent alumni association based in Brussels with regional chapters around the world.